LoongsonLab/loongsonlab.github.io/README.md

 * [Add a course](_courses)
 * [Add a research area](_research)

-!!! warning
+> **Some hints.**
+>
-    Also, this is a multi-language website.
+> Also, this is a multi-language website.
 So you will need to create Markdown files for each language.
-    If you only have the energy to maintain one language, then please **DO NOT** create "another language" file.
+> If you only have the energy to maintain one language, then please **DO NOT** create "another language" file.
-    The site will redirect other languages pages to the maintained language pages automatically.
+> The site will redirect other languages pages to the maintained language pages automatically.

 ## General Header